TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/upgrading/_index.md

 root@:26257/defaultdb>  RESTORE DATABASE ttn_lorawan FROM 'nodelocal://self/<backup_name>';
 ```

+#### Postgres

+Please refer to the [official postgres documentation](https://www.postgresql.org/docs/14/backup.html) for the specific version that you are using.

 #### Optional

 Updates to {{< tts >}} do not modify static (user-uploaded) assets.
 But those can be backed up as well.